SoftwareEngineeringEcosystem/Blog/testing/alternatives-to-Postman-for-exploratory-and-automated-testing.md

 - High complexity of test sequences and scripts in Postman / Newman.
 - Poor maintainability, unstable execution.
 - No IDE integration of Postman: different environment for developing these tests compared to the rest of the code.
-- Lack of GitHub integration of test code.
-- No version control, which also means no Pull Requests or code review.
+- No version control, which means no GitHub integration, no Pull Requests, and no code review.
 - The common approach to store collections externally in the cloud can be incompliant with company policies.
 On the other hand, sharing code instead in an repository is transparent and compliant.

 ## Recommendations: Alternative for Postman and Insomnia for Automated System Testing